listrophy/confskel/README.markdown

 1. Overwrite /app/assets/logo.png with your conference's logo
 1. Set `config.site_title` to your conference's title in /config/initializers/active_admin.rb (should be around line 30)
+1. If you use rvm: change the `.rvmrc` to match your new project's desired gemset (if you don't use rvm, don't worry about it :)

 ### Setting up Amazon S3 (for images)